-- Developed policies and procedures related to: - Configuration management, - Access control for all environments, and - Data loss prevention. - Established a schedule to review and update security policies and procedures. - Established a data classification methodology or classified its data most susceptible to attack to ensure adequate protection. - Developed a risk management methodology and implemented risk reducing internal controls related to the risk identified in the Office's risk assessment. - Communicated the Office's cybersecurity policies to contractors.
+- Developed policies and procedures related to: - Configuration management, - Access control for all environments, and - Data loss prevention. - Established a schedule to review and update security policies and procedures. - Established a data classification methodology or classified its data most susceptible to attack to ensure adequate protection. - Developed a risk management methodology and implemented risk reducing internal controls related to the risk identified in the Office's risk assessment. - Ensured all employees and contractors had completed Cybersecurity Awareness Training. - Established a project management framework.